 The big news here is the ability to story music directly on the watch, which means you don’t need to take your phone with you on a run if you want to listen to music.
 Garmin says the watch can hold approximately 500 songs at one time, and you can also download offline playlists from select music services like iHeart Radio.
 Once your watch is loaded up with music, just pair it with some Bluetooth earbuds and you’ll be on your way.

 This is also a great option if you need a training watch.
 The Forerunner 645 Music comes with training features powered by Firstbeat, which will help you better prepare for a race by letting you know if you’re training productively, peaking, or overreaching.

 Garmin fenix 5

-Garmin’s new fenix 5 lineup is finally here, and these are the best GPS running watches on the market right now.
+Garmin’s new fenix 5 lineup is finally here, and they’re great.

 All three fenix 5 models come with preloaded multisport functionality for running, hiking, swimming, biking, and more.
 They all feature Garmin’s impressive Elevate heart rate trackers, built-in GPS, water resistance up to 100 meters, as well as navigation features with a 3-axis compass, gyroscope, and barometric altimeter.

 They all also feature a variety of connected features that make these devices true smartwatches.
 Users can get call, text and email smartphone notifications.
 All Sapphire models are also Wi-Fi enabled, so users will be able to connect with their home network and upload statistics even if their smartphones aren’t around.